Skill Demand Index

 Which roles need MS Excel most:

-Other positions drive 100% of demand.
+Other positions drive 63% of demand.
+Data Analysis and Finance also frequently list MS Excel as a requirement.
 Skills commonly paired with MS Excel include Data Analysis and Communication Skills.

 Depth Level Distribution